Jay O'Brien (ice hockey): Playing career

 Following graduation from Thayer Academy, O'Brien joined the Providence College Friars in the Hockey East of the National Collegiate Athletic Association (NCAA).
 As a freshman with the Friars in the 2018–19 season, O'Brien struggled to define a role for himself, struggling through injury he was limited to 25 games, totalling just two goals and five points.

 Opting to enter the NCAA transfer system and end his tenure with Providence, O'Brien agreed to join Canadian junior team, the Penticton Vees of the British Columbia Hockey League (BCHL), for the 2019–20 season.
 He later agreed to join fellow Hockey East competitor in Boston University for the 2020–21 season prior to his tenure in the BCHL.

 On August 15, 2023, O'Brien became a free agent when the Flyers opted not to sign him.
 He was later signed to a one-year AHL contract with the Toronto Marlies, the primary affiliate to the Toronto Maple Leafs, on August 25, 2023.
 However, O'Brien was unable to make his professional debut with the Marlies, missing the entirety of the season through injury.

 As a free agent from the Marlies, O'Brien was signed to a one-year AHL contract with the Charlotte Checkers on July 2, 2024.
+One day before the regular season was set to begin, the Checkers sent O'Brien down to their ECHL affiliate the Savannah Ghost Pirates on October 10, 2024.
+He would ultimately not play for either team throughout the year.